isomerpages/govtech-gobusiness-main/_covid-faqs/nightlife-establishments/closure.md

 ---

-### Application and licensing procedure for pivoting to permissible activities
+### Closure of nightlife establishments and government support

 {% include accordion-new.html %}